 From the Director

-This is an exciting time to pursue a professional degree in Public Health, and the CNYMPH Program at Upstate Medical University is an ideal venue to provide that opportunity.
-The unique Central New York Master of Public Health program relies on the academic strengths of Upstate Medical University in clinical medicine, social and behavioral sciences, health policy and program administration.
+This is an exciting time to pursue a professional degree in Public Health, and the MPH Program at Upstate Medical University is an ideal venue to provide that opportunity.
+Our unique Upstate Public Health program relies on the academic strengths of Upstate Medical University in clinical medicine, social and behavioral sciences, health policy and program administration.

 We are committed to ensuring that the academic experience here is intellectually challenging and equips our students with the necessary skills for leadership in public health.
 In addition to gaining a solid foundation in public health principles, research methodology and real-world application, our students are able to choose a topic they are passionate about and devote considerable time to it in field work and research.

-After they earn their MPH degree, our students can apply their knowledge and skills to solve wide-ranging public health problems by translating sound research into beneficial programs and policies.
+After they earn their Public Health degree, our students can apply their knowledge and skills to solve wide-ranging public health problems by translating sound research into beneficial programs and policies.

 If you can envision yourself in this selective environment, we encourage you to apply.
 It will take the best and brightest minds to protect and improve the public's health!